Incommensurable lattices in Baumslag-Solitar complexes: Introduction

 In this paper we study locally finite CW complexes $X_{m,n}$ which are combinatorial models for the Baumslag--Solitar groups $BS(m,n)$.
 The group $BS(m,n)$ acts freely and cocompactly on $X_{m,n}$ with quotient space $Z_{m,n}$ homeomorphic to the standard presentation $2$--complex of $BS(m,n)$.
 We wish to understand lattices in the locally compact group $\Aut(X_{m,n})$ of combinatorial automorphisms. $BS(m,n)$ is one such lattice but we are interested in others.

-If $T$ is a locally finite tree then Bass has shown that any two uniform lattices in $\Aut(T)$ are commensurable up to conjugacy \cite{bass}, so in a sense there is only ``one'' lattice.
+Bass and Kulkarni have shown that if $T$ is a locally finite tree then any two uniform lattices in $\Aut(T)$ are commensurable up to conjugacy \cite{basskulkarni}, so in a sense there is only ``one'' lattice.
 On the other hand, if $T_1$ and $T_2$ are non-isomorphic locally finite trees then $\Aut(T_1 \times T_2) \cong \Aut(T_1) \times \Aut(T_2)$ has a very rich lattice theory, including the celebrated examples of Burger and Mozes \cite{burgermozes} and Wise \cite{wisethesis,wisecsc}.

 The group $\Aut(X_{m,n})$ has some similarities with both $\Aut(T)$ and $\Aut(T_1) \times \Aut(T_2)$, and can be viewed as lying intermediate between the two.
 Let $T_{m,n}$ denote the regular directed tree in which every vertex has $m$ incoming and $n$ outgoing edges.
 This is the usual Bass-Serre tree for $BS(m,n)$.
 The complex $X_{m,n}$ is homeomorphic to $T_{m,n} \times \R$, with projection inducing a homomorphism $\pi_*\co \Aut(X_{m,n}) \to \Aut(T_{m,n})$.
 This homomorphism is continuous and \emph{injective} when $m\not= n$ (though not an embedding; see Remark \ref{notembedding}).
 Thus, while an element of $\Aut(T_1 \times T_2)$ is an arbitrary pair of tree automorphisms, an element of $\Aut(X_{m,n})$ is just a single one.